THE PROFESSOR IS HAPPY TO SEE YOU.

 All writing is intensively tailored both to your personal project, and to the specific job or competition at hand.

-While the Professor cannot guarantee a positive outcome in terms of a particular grant, job, or tenure (there are variables in every selection process that no applicant can account for or predict), she guarantees that if you follow her advice, you will understand the logic behind the review process, and submit a document that is as effective as it can be.
+While — again! — no one can guarantee a positive outcome in terms of a particular grant, job, or tenure (there are variables in every selection process that no applicant can account for or predict), she guarantees that if you follow her advice, you will understand the logic behind the review process and submit a document that is as effective as it can be.